jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 test_catching_key_error_in_tests
 *********************************************************************************

-A KeyError_ is raised when a :ref:`dictionary<dictionaries>` is accessed with a key that is not in it
+A KeyError_ is raised when a :ref:`dictionary<dictionaries>` I try to get a value with a key that is not in it

 red: make it fail
 #################################################################################